flatironinstitute/finufft/docs/users.rst

 For the latest see: Google Scholar `FINUFFT citations <https://scholar.google.com/scholar?oi=bibs&hl=en&cites=14265215625340229167>`_, and `cuFINUFFT citations <https://scholar.google.com/scholar?oi=bibs&hl=en&cites=15739437776774999949>`_.
 Here are some early highlights we know about:

 #.
-Marco Barbone has used FINUFFT and cuFINUFFT to accelerate 4D MRI reconstruction via the XD-GRASP algorithm by 11x.
-See their `2021 conference paper <https://ieeexplore.ieee.org/document/9651604>`_.
+Marco Barbone and colleagues at Imperial have used FINUFFT and multi-GPU cuFINUFFT to accelerate 4D MRI reconstruction via the XD-GRASP algorithm by 10-20x.
+See their `2021 conference paper <https://ieeexplore.ieee.org/document/9651604>`_ and `2023 article <https://doi.org/10.1016/j.phro.2023.100484>`_.

 #.
 "Cryo-EM reconstruction of continuous heterogeneity by Laplacian spectral volumes", Amit Moscovich, Amit Halevi, Joakim Andén, and Amit Singer.
 Appeared in Inv.
 Prob.
 (2020), https://arxiv.org/abs/1907.01898